 Initial Release: 28 September 2017

-We were provided a copy of the game by Nintendo for review purposes
+We were supplied a copy of the game for review purposes by Sidebar Games